ananya2407/ananya2407/README.md

 ### Hi there, I'm Ananya Sajwan <img src="https://github.com/ananya2407/ananya2407/blob/main/Assets/Hi.gif" width="22px">
 ---

 I'm a 4th year Computer Science Engineering student at Vellore Institute of Technology, Chennai with interests in Machine Learning and Data Analytics.
-I recently completed my Software Engineering Internship at the National Informatics Centre, Government of India and I am an upcoming Data and Business Analyst at PharmEasy.
-I have actively participated and won several hackathons and business competitions, most notably, GE Healthcare's SynerGE HACK'E'LTH 2020.
+I recently completed my Software Engineering Internship at the National Informatics Centre, Government of India and I am currently working as a Data Analytics Intern at PharmEasy.
+I have actively participated and won several hackathons and business competitions.
 Apart from this, my hobbies include playing badminton and tennis, swimming, reading novels and watching movies. ✨
 <br />

 <br />

 - 🔭 I’m currently working on Data Analytics and Machine Learning
-- 🌱 I’m currently learning Apache Spark and PowerBI
+- 🌱 I’m currently learning RedShift and Hive
 - 👯 I’m looking to collaborate on Data Analytics projects, Hackathons or Business Challenges
 - 📫 Connect with me: https://www.linkedin.com/in/ananya-sajwan-2407/
 - 😄 Pronouns: She/Her